beast-dev/doc/tutorials/bat_rabies_discrete_diffusion/batrabies_discrete_diffusion_tutorial.md

 * Auto-Correlation Time (ACT) - The average number of states in the MCMC chain that two samples have to be separated by for them to be uncorrelated (i.e. independent samples from the posterior).
 The ACT is estimated from the samples in the trace (excluding the burn-in).
 * Effective Sample Size (ESS) - The effective sample size (ESS) is the number of independent samples that the trace is equivalent to.
 This is calculated as the chain length (excluding the burn-in) divided by the ACT.

-Note that the effective sample sizes (ESSs) for all the traces are small (ESSs less than 200 and 100 are highlighted in yellow and red respectively by Tracer).
+Note that the effective sample sizes (ESSs) for all the traces are small (ESSs less than 100 are highlighted in red by Tracer and values > 100 but < 200 are in yellow).
 This is not good.
 A low ESS means that the trace contained a lot of correlated samples and thus may not represent the posterior distribution well.
-In the bottom right of the window is a frequency plot of the samples, which  - as expected given the low ESSs - is extremely rough.
+In the bottom right of the window is a frequency plot of the samples which is expected given the low ESSs is extremely rough.
+Inspecting the Trace of many continuous parameters  shows that the chain is still in the burn-in phase (the posterior values are still increasing over the entire chain), and this run does not allow us to summarize marginal posterior probability distributions for the parameters.

-If we select the tab on the right-hand-side labelled `Trace` we can view the raw trace (e.g for treeModel.rootHeight), that is, the sampled values against the  step in the MCMC chain.

-{% include image.html file="fig14.png" prefix="tutorials/bat_rabies_discrete_diffusion/" caption="" %}

-Here you can see how the samples are correlated.
-There are 1000 samples in the trace (we ran the MCMC for 1,000,000 steps sampling every 1000) but it is clear that adjacent samples often tend to have similar values.
-The ESS for the clock.rate is about 17, so we are only getting 1 independent sample to every 60 actual samples).
-It also seems that the default burn-in of 10% of the chain length is inadequate (the posterior values are still increasing over the first part of the chain).
-Not excluding enough of the start of the chain as burn-in will bias the results and render estimates of ESS unreliable.

-The analysis needs to be run longer.
-The lowest ESS of about 3 suggests that we have to run it at least 35 times longer to get ESSs that are >100.
-However, it would be better to aim higher (e.g. a chain length of 10,000,000 and sampling every 10,000 generations).
-If the previous analysis ran reasonably fast and if time permits, you can can go back to BEAUti and set up and run this longer analysis, but it is probably advisable to proceed with summarizing the longer runs that are provided with this tutorial.
-Load the new log file into Tracer (you can leave the old one loaded for comparison).
-Click on the Trace tab and look at the raw trace plot.

-Again we have chosen options that produce 1000 samples and with an ESS of > 400 for the coalescent model parameters there is little auto-correlation between the samples.
-There are no obvious trends in the plot which would suggest that the MCMC has not yet converged, and there are no large-scale fluctuations in the trace which would suggest poor mixing.
-As we are satisfied with the behavior of the MCMC we can now move on to one of the parameters of interest: substitution rate.
-Select clock.rate in the left-hand table.
-This is the average substitution rate across all sites in the alignment.
-Now choose the density plot by selecting the tab labeled ‘Marginal Prob Distribution’.
-This shows a plot of the posterior probability density of this parameter.
-You should see a plot similar to this:
+The simple response to this situation is that we need to run the chain for longer.
+The example below was run for 200 million steps, sampling every 50,000th step, which means that 4,000 samples where stored in the log file.
+In this case, the MCMC run has reached stationarity, and almost all parameter traces still show satisfactory ESSs.

-{% include image.html file="fig15.png" prefix="tutorials/bat_rabies_discrete_diffusion/" caption="" %}
+{% include image.html file="19_tracerLong.png" prefix="tutorials/bat_rabies_discrete_diffusion/" caption="" %}

-As you can see the posterior probability density is roughly bell-shaped.
-When looking at the equivalent histogram in the Estimates panel, there is some sampling noise which is smoothened by the KDE; this would be reduced if we ran the chain for longer but we already have a reasonable estimate of the mean and HPD interval.
-The treeModel.rootHeight parameter provides an estimate of the time to the most recent common ancestor since the most recent sampling data (in our case: 2009.403).
-What would be the mean estimate for the date of the MRCA?

-{% include callout.html content="The exponential.growthRate (r) provides an estimate of the epidemic growth of H1N1/09.
-Given that Nt = N0 e-rt (with N0 being the population size at present), the doubling time for r = 21 is about 0.03 years or 12 days.
-Interestingly, it has been shown that the basic reproductive ratio (R0) is related to the growth rate -- see [this page for details](/estimating_R0.html).
-However, the basic reproductive number is dependent not just on an estimate of r, but also a good estimate of the generation time distribution, which reflects the time between successive infections in a chain of transmission.
-If we assume a generation time distribution that follows the gamma distribution, then R0 = (1 +  r / b) ^a, where a and b are the parameters of the gamma distribution (and a = μ2 / σ2, b = μ / σ2).
-Taking μ = 3 days and σ = 2 days, what would be the mean estimate for the H1N1/09 R0?" type="primary" %}
+We can continue to summarize the annotated phylogeographic tree inferred with the BSSVS procedure and estimate the most significant rates of diffusion.
+If you are only interested in summarizing the Bayes Factor rates from the BSSVS analysis and not in summarizing the tree from your run, jump to the last section of this tutorial entitled 'Visualizing tree and calculating Bayes factor support for rates using SpreadD3'.
+If you are also interested in summarizing the tree, continue to next section.

 ### Summarizing the trees